 TSP participation is critical for you while planning for a retirement income that will meet continued financial needs during retirement years.
 The TSP offers the same type of savings and tax benefits that many private corporations offer their employees under 401k plans.
 Contributions are made through payroll deduction and are tax-deferred.
 TSP features a variety of investment options.
 Transfers and rollovers from other qualifying retirement plans may be eligible for acceptance into your TSP account.
 TSP also offers various withdrawal and loan options.
 All employees in CSRS, CSRS Offset, FERS, FERS-RAE, and FERS-FRAE are eligible to participate in the TSP.
 New and rehired employees are automatically enrolled at a contribution rate of 5%.
 The contributions that you make to your TSP account are separate from your contributions to FERS or CSRS.
-FERS employees receive an employer automatic 1% and matching contributions.
+FERS employees receive an employer automatic 1% and matching contributions up to 5%, while CSRS and CSRS-Offset employees do not receive matching contributions.